kaizen123/Unsupervised-Stroke-Lesion-Segmentation-on-Multimodal-MR-Images/Preprocess/README.md

 Implemented by FSL

 *The above processing can only be run in UNIX System, because FSL is only supported in UNIX*

+### Structure

+Use SPM12 and Matlab to process T1 and T2.